Pokot South Constituency

 Pokot South Constituency is an electoral constituency in Kenya.
 It is one of the four constituencies in West Pokot County.
-The constituency was established under the 2013 General Elections.
-The Current Member of Parliament for Pokot South Constituency is Hon.
+The constituency was established in 2010, ahead of the 2013 General Elections.
+The current Member of Parliament for Pokot South Constituency is Hon.
 David Pkosing Losiakou who was elected on a Kenya Union Party ticket.
 The Pokot South Constituency borders Sigor Constituency to the East, Kapenguria Constituency to the North and West, and Elgeyo-Marakwet County to the South.

 The Constituency was curved out of Sigor Constituency in West Pokot County.